frankswu/docs-1/getting_started.md

 --no-goma    # disable use of goma
 ```

-## Boot Fuchsia
+## Boot Dahlia

 ### Installing and booting from hardware

-To get Fuchsia running on hardware requires using the paver, which these
+To get Dahlia running on hardware requires using the paver, which these
 [instructions](development/workflows/paving.md) will help you get up and running
 with.